 Cerebral angiography demonstrating an 8 × 4-cm ACoM aneurysm and severe vasospasm (left).
 The patient underwent coil embolization of the aneurysm (right).

 What is the purpose of invasive neuromonitoring in comatose patients?

 One of the most important goals of neurologic critical care is to detect secondary brain injury at a time when permanent damage can still be prevented.
 The clinical examination remains the gold standard for the assessment of patients with neurologic disease despite great advances in neuroimaging and other diagnostic tools.
-Furthermore, in medical intensive care unit (ICU) patients daily interruption of sedation has been shown to decrease duration of mechanical ventilation, shorten hospital stay, and in combination with spontaneous breathing trials lead to improved outcome.1,2 There is some evidence suggesting that daily interruption of sedation is safe even in patients with brain injury,3 but this remains controversial.4 Neurologic wake-up trials have been associated with a cardiorespiratory stress response, increased stress hormone levels, and episodes of raised ICP > 20 mm Hg in patients with acute brain injury.3,5,6 Multimodal neuromonitoring techniques may allow the interruption of sedation safely by identifying patients ...
+Furthermore, in medical intensive care unit (ICU) patients daily interruption of sedation has been shown to decrease duration of mechanical ventilation, shorten hospital stay, and in combination with spontaneous breathing trials lead to improved outcome.1,2 There is some evidence suggesting that daily interruption of sedation is safe even in patients with brain injury,3 but this remains controversial.4 Neurologic wake-up trials have been associated with a cardiorespiratory stress response, increased stress hormone levels, and episodes of raised ICP > 20 mm Hg in patients with acute brain injury.3,5,6 Multimodal neuromonitoring techniques may allow the interruption of sedation safely by identifying patients in whom sedation holidays ...